Close Alert Banner

 Sensory EPs

-After the tests, we will review the results and send them to the doctor who ordered the EP test.
-It usually takes about 2 weeks for your doctor to get the results.
-Your doctor will share the results with you; please don't call our lab for results.
+After your test is complete, we will review the results and send them to the doctor who ordered the test.
+It usually takes about two weeks for the doctor to get the results.
+Your doctor will share the results with you – please don’t call our lab for results.
 If you would like us to send the results to another doctor, you can go to our Health Records department and sign a release form.

 CHEO